Search or browse for information on Prescription Drugs

 Nervous system disorders: Rare cases of disorders that affect the nervous system have been reported by people taking this medication.
 If you are experiencing seizures, tremors, confusion, hallucinations, depression, agitation, anxiety, paranoia, or disturbing thoughts, contact your doctor immediately.

-Neuromuscular disorders: People with myasthenia gravis (an autoimmune disorder that causes muscle weakness) should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Seizures: There have been occasional reports of seizures occurring with quinolone antibiotics.
+Seizures are more likely to occur when higher doses of this medication are taken.
+If you have a history of epilepsy or medical conditions that increase the risk of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Stomach problems (especially colitis): In rare cases, levofloxacin may cause a condition called pseudomembranous colitis (serious antibiotic-induced diarrhea).
 Therefore, if diarrhea occurs after starting the medication, contact your doctor.

 Children and adolescents: The safety and effectiveness of levofloxacin for children and adolescents younger than 18 years of age have not been established.
-Levofloxacin should not be used by those who have not reached puberty, since it may affect the normal growth of bones.
+Children who have not reached puberty should not take levofloxacin, since it may affect the normal growth of bones.

 There may be an interaction between levofloxacin and any of the following: